 - What happens in the aftermath of a cyber attack?
 This step takes an unbiased view of how well the organization responded to the cyber attack, including which actions were successful and which were not.
-The organization should launch follow-up actions to remediate any problems discovered.
+The organization should launch follow-up actions to remediate any problems discovered during the process.

-Cyber-resilience assessments provide timely knowledge on the state of an organization's preparedness for a cyber attack and its ability to adapt and overcome the disruption caused by an attack.
+Cyber-resilience assessments provide timely knowledge on the state of an organization's preparedness for a cyber attack, as well as its ability to adapt and overcome the disruption caused by an attack.
 If the above questions identify areas for improvement, the organization can make those changes before the next attack occurs.

 Cybersecurity resilience assessment checklist